The Benefits Of Mulching Your Garden

 And that’s it!

-Mulching, in the beginning, can take about a week or two to complete for a large-sized garden.
-Remember, you may need to add more mulch and even paper as time goes on.
+In the beginning, Mulching can take about a week or two to complete for a large-sized garden.
+Remember, as time passes, you may need to add more mulch and even paper.
 Just watch for any weeds poking through in different areas.
 If you see any, you can add another layer of newspaper and mulch material, which should take care of things.

 What type of natural garden mulch do I prefer to use?